-• We want all our students to succeed.
+- We want all our students to succeed.
 However, research and experience both confirm that a certain percentage of students in internship programs fail to satisfactorily complete their training.
 This can be for a variety of reasons.
 Students should refer to the course syllabus and the National University catalog, both available online, for a clear statement of what kinds of behavior might result in a student failing training, and a statement of the procedures that will be followed should that happen.
-In essence, any serious violation of the NU Code of Conduct or any serious violation of the APA Code of Ethics can result in a failure of your internship.
+In essence, any serious violation of the NU Code of Conduct or any serious violation of the APA Code of Ethics can result in a failure for your internship.
 Students are responsible for knowing and following the information in all of these documents.
 Students must be careful to follow all policies and procedures at their internship site as well in order to successfully complete their responsibilities there and maintain their position there for the duration of the internship placement.
-Students should do all they can to complete their internship placements and leave on good terms so as to foster a good experience at that placement site and "leave the door open" for other students who may benefit from a placement there.

-· Students who are dismissed from an internship site are automatically referred to the Department Chair for review.
+Students should do all they can to complete their internship placements and leave on good terms so as to foster a good experience at that placement site and "leave the door open" for other students who may benefit from a placement there - When students are not making satisfactory progress during the internship course, the NU faculty will set up a meeting to remediate this situation. - Students who are dismissed from a local site are automatically referred to the department chair for review.